-In 1985 the Bureau of Reclamation entered into a cooperative agreement with the California Department of Fish and Game, U.S. Fish and Wildlife Service, and the National Marine Fisheries Service to coordinate the operations of the Trinity River Division which impact the fishery resources.
+In 1985 the Bureau of Reclamation entered into a cooperative agreement with the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, and NOAA Fisheries to coordinate the operations of the Trinity River Division which impact the fishery resources.
 To that end, the agencies together attempt to establish the timing and the proportion of releases from Trinity Dam and Lewiston Dam which would most efficiently utilize the cold water reserves available for use by the anadromous fishery.